StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 `r1` and `r12` are both equal to the player's max HP.
 This means the code checks if the sum of the heal amount and the player's current HP is greater than the max HP, and caps the player's HP at its max HP if so.
 You can step through instructions with `n` to see this in action.

-For further confirmation we can change the `strh` instruction at 0x8077CE0 so that it doesn't cap the player's HP.
+For further confirmation, we can change the `strh` instruction at 0x8077CE0 so that it doesn't cap the player's HP.
 In Ghidra, you can see that this instruction's hex value is `E0 81`.
 In mGBA, go to address 0x8077CE0 in the memory viewer, and you'll find the same `E0 81` there.
 Change both of these bytes to `00`, which will change the instruction to a no-op (an instruction that does nothing).
 >![](/assets/img/reverse-engineering/no-op-instruction.png)<br>
 >Changing the instruction at 0x8077CE0 to a no-op